Can Bad Weather Affect Car Accident Liability in New York?

 Motorists are required to maintain their vehicles properly.
 If the other driver’s vehicle was not well-maintained, this might have contributed to the accident, making them liable.
 Examples of poor maintenance that may affect driving in bad weather include:

 - Failure to clear snow or ice from the vehicle’s roof

 - Failure to scrape the windshield clear of ice

 - Improper tire inflation

 Poor road conditions are also a significant factor in weather-related collisions.
 The government agency in charge of maintenance may hold some liability.
 This is especially true if certain repairs were not done, such as a broken guardrail that allows a car to leave the roadway and fall down an embankment.

 Lack of proper lighting or warning signs are other factors that may contribute to a crash in bad weather, as is inadequate road design and upkeep.
 For example, if a road floods during a downpour—and cars consistently lose control when this happens, the governmental authority should have made those repairs.
 A skilled personal injury lawyer will be able to investigate your claim and help you recover compensation for your damages.

 Contact a Car Accident Lawyer in New York

-If you or a loved one were seriously injured in a motor vehicle accident in which bad weather played a role, contact an experienced car accident lawyer in New York at Douglas and London.
+If you or a loved one were seriously injured in a motor vehicle accident in which bad weather played a role, contact the experienced New York City personal injury lawyers at Douglas and London.
 Schedule a free consultation by filling out our online contact form or calling or texting us 24/7.

 We will evaluate your claim and advise you of your options.
 Most car accident claims are settled, but we will take your case to court if warranted.
 Since we work on a contingency basis, there is no fee unless you receive compensation.